velkoskis/matic-docs/docs/nightfall/tools/user-sdk-getting-started.md

 ### Set up a Client locally (Ganache)

 To use the SDK locally, set up and run the entire Nightfall project.
-The Client is part of this set up and by running the Project you are running the Client too.
+The Client is part of this setup and by running the Project you are running the Client too.

 You will also need a running proposer, therefore you should use two terminals, one for running Nightfall and one for the Proposer.